but not the others!

 Don Bere’s method is so simple when you think about it.
 You feed the line through the spliced eye and drop this loop over the piling, then run the line back to your boat cleat.
 Doug did this with 10 lines and ran them all back to the deck cleats tying each with figure eight cleat hitches.

 As the day and night came and went and the tide, wind and waves changed, Doug was able to stay aboard and walk from cleat to cleat adjusting as required.
 With gale force winds all night and the boat galloping in the slip, it was too dangerous to get off and adjust lines on the dock.
-The other boaters couldn't adjust their lines because their botched up knots were all jammed on the posts and the other end of the line with their eye splices were tight on their deck cleats.
+The other boaters couldn't adjust their lines because their botched up knots were all jammed on the posts and the other end of the line with their eye splices were tight looped through the deck cleats.
 They couldn't let out or pull in their lines.

 Thunder and lightening started around 10:05 followed by a heavy downpour with really strong wind gusts.
 We couldn’t have slept no matter how tired we were.

-Doug just kept patrolling the boat checking lines, leaks and observing other boats with his flashlight pointed out through the canvas.
+Doug just kept patrolling the boat checking lines, leaks and observing other boats, with his flashlight pointed out through the canvas.
 What a storm!

 We sat on the aft deck with the light on (everybody left their lights on just in case) trying to keep our eyes on some distant point to avoid becoming seasick with the motion.
 The rain on the hardtop and the thunder were deafening at times and flashes of lightning repeatedly lit up the noisy night.

 Mother nature took pity on all of us around 10:35.
 All of a sudden, the blizzard–like conditions were gone and so was the noise.
 The lightening and thunder stopped just as quickly and we just stood looking at each other in amazement wondering what just happened.
 The storm had finally moved more to the west offering protection from the seas and the galloping gradually turned into cantering making it much easier to move around and we started breathing again.
-This is the wind shift we had expected in the afternoon not this late at night.
+This is the wind shift we had expected this afternoon not this late at night.
 But, better late than never.
 Now the storm can continue from the west through north and we’ll all be okay in the Harbour at Great Guana Cay.

 Tomorrow morning we can share stories of our wild wicked night in Abaco.
 We tucked in for the night at 11:00 and were rocked to sleep.